 Featuring a guilloche motif that Victorinox prefers to call “Swiss Officer’s Knife” (it is indeed identical to the one that decorated the handle of the original Modell 1961 military edition pocket knife that stayed in production from 1961 to 2008), the plate partially covers two circular cutouts in the dial allowing just enough space for the bold white Arabic numerals on the rotating disks to be clearly seen.

 Since the watch is styled as a military timepiece, it’s rugged-looking body is a little larger than an average 40 mm watch, but is still compact enough to be worn on almost any type of wrist.
-The PVD-treated bezel of the gadget is equipped with the same boringly simple tachymeter scale as about 99 percent of other chronographs, but I could live with that.
+The PVD-treated bezel is equipped with the same boringly simple tachymeter scale as about 99 percent of other chronographs, but I could live with that.

-The pair of chronograph push-pieces at 2 and 4 hours look very ergonomic, and the moderately oversized setting crown is partly protected from a sudden shock with a pair of elegant crown guards.
+The pair of chronograph push-pieces at 2 and 4 hours look ergonomic, and the moderately oversized setting crown is partly protected from a sudden shock with a pair of elegant crown guards.

-All in all, this is a very nice watch (I really dig the version with Champaign-colored dial), and if VSA somehow manages to keep its street price below $600 USD, I will surely give it 4.5 stars out of 5.
+All in all, this is a nice watch (I dig the version with Champaign-colored dial), and if VSA somehow manages to keep its street price below $600 USD, I will surely give it 4.5 stars out of 5.